nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 **Test Case 4**: `edit 200`

 Expected Output: An error message indicating the range of valid task numbers.

+**Test Case 5**:
+1. `edit 1`
+2. `event n/editing event as assignment l/com2 d/01/05/20 1200 - 1400 c/No comment`

+Expected Output: An error message indicating that newly edited task should have the same task type as task selected to be edited.

+**Test Case 6**:
+1. `edit 2`
+2. `assignment n/editing assignment as event one m/cs2113 d/01/05/20 1202 c/No comments`

+Expected Output: An error message indicating that newly edited task should have the same task type as task selected to be edited.

 #### 6.6.7 Marking Task as Done